ClubCedille/cynergie-modbus-adapter/README.md

-# Démo exposing metrics to ptometheus with node.js lib
+# Démo exposing metrics to Prometheus with prom-client

 ### Usage
 - Install Prometheus and change the config file `prometheus.yml` to this